bhagya88/week-4-star-wars-rpg/README.md

 * Jquery

 ### Challenged faced
-How to pick hero and defender put them fighter arena?
+* How to pick hero and defender put them fighter arena?
+* How to put together the logic for winning and losing?

 ### Solutions found
-Understanding how event listeners work and how DOM can be manipulated using JQuery helped solve the problem.
+* Understanding how event listeners work and how DOM can be manipulated using JQuery helped solve the problem.
+* Breaking down the code into functions helped put together the logic.

 ### How it works